mittielawrence22/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Additionally, always keep learning and updating your skills.
 The programming industry is constantly evolving, so it' s essential to stay current on new technologies and best practices.
 You can do this by reading blogs, attending conferences, or joining online communities.

+# 2024-02-21
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying actual bottlenecks.
+Remember that clarity trumps obscurity and that simplicity often leads to efficiency."

+This quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and harder maintenance.
+It reminds programmers to prioritize good design and understand the problem fully before diving into optimizations.